saonbd1/astro-blog-starter-template/src/content/blog/schema-vs-microformats-markup-guide.md

 ### Adding markup that users cannot see

 Do not describe a review, author, price, event, or rating that is not represented in the visible page content.
-Misleading or irrelevant structured data can make a page ineligible for rich results and may lead to a manual action.[1]
+Misleading or irrelevant structured data can make a page ineligible for rich results and may lead to a manual action.

 ### Treating markup as a keyword field